tomcatmanager/tomcatmanager/docs/interactive/tomcatmanager.rst

 ---------

 After installation, you will have a new tool available called ``tomcat-manager``.
-Run this with no command line arguments to invoke an interactive, line-oriented command interpreter:
+Run it with no command line arguments to invoke an interactive, line-oriented command interpreter:

 .. code-block:: text